Root Vegetable and Brussels Sprouts Lasagna

 - 1 (9 ounce) package no-boil lasagna noodles

-- 2 cups freshly shredded fontina cheese, divided
+- 2 cups freshly shredded fontina or mozzarella cheese, divided

 - ¼ cup freshly shredded parmesan cheese

 - Preheat the oven to 400ºF.

 - Add the onion, carrots, parsnip, sweet potato and brussels sprouts to a large rimmed baking sheet.
 Drizzle with the olive oil and maple syrup, then sprinkle with the salt.
 Toss to combine and spread in an even layer.